This post may contain affiliate links. Please read our disclosure policy.

 Here I have a Whole30 approved Minestrone soup, which really I could rename to “Italian Vegetable Soup”, but since we all know what Minestrone is I’ll keep it at that.
 When I cook a really good, traditional, non-whole30 minestrone soup I like to add the rind of some parmesan cheese while the soup is cooking down to add delicious flavor to the soup and thicken it up a tad.
 I also add cooked ditalini pasta before serving.
 So feel free to do this if you aren’t whole30, they are great additions that your family will love if you aren’t whole30!

-Either way, this soup is absolutely satisfying and delicious!
+Either way, this Whole30 Minestrone Soup is absolutely satisfying and delicious!
 Enjoy!